estebanmunchjones2019/react-hooks-article/readme.md

       👉 createTask // this a function pointer
     );
   };
+return //some
+JSX here
 ```

-We have now a solid 💪 foundational knowledge of how hooks 🪝work, so let's move on the next section, where we'll explore what happens with state inside hook.
+If you've read to this point, congratulations!
+You have now a solid 💪 foundational knowledge of how hooks 🪝work, so let's move on the next section, where we'll explore what happens with state inside hooks.

 There is an important question here:

-👉Is the state inside hooks share between the components that uses it ❓❓❓
+👉 Is the state inside hooks shared between the components that use it ❓❓❓🤔

-Let's find it out next!
+Let's find out! 🤓

 ## Scope of state